 Seattle is, unfortunately, one of the cities in the United States with the worst commute.
-That’s because many people spend so much time traveling to and from work in our city.
-And not only that, some people taking the mass transit travel in more hours.
+That’s because many people spend so much time traveling to and from work here.
+And not only that, some people spend more time than driving taking the mass transit travel.
 If you find yourself in the same situation, you would be thinking that driving your way to work could be a better life.

 Here at Seattle Auto Approval Center, we let you choose your car.
 However, if this is your first time to buy a car, you need to know some basics of car buying before heading to a dealership.
 Let us help you get through the process by giving you simple and helpful tips in buying your first car.
 (Source)